To sit near one’s Shadow

-After a while your shadow will appear before your inner vision as a golden form.
-It is important that you do absolutely nothing else but keeping still.
+After a while, your shadow will appear before your inner vision as a golden form.
+It is important that you do absolutely nothing else but keep still.
 Keep looking at the impression of the shadow on your retina − until it disappears.

 When it has disappeared completely, then relax and get ready for another round…

 If you wish, you can prolong the first round by recalling the golden form in this way:

 When the form has disappeared and you have examined what happens at that moment, and you are sure it will not reappear, then carefully place your palms over your eyes so that no light is admitted, while at the same time avoiding pressure on the eyeballs.
 Relax your eyes under the palms, perhaps even blink.
 Keep your hands there for a short while, and when again you remove them, keep your eyes closed.